Working Capital Efficiency in the UK: 6.2% CAGR vs the FTSE 100's 1.1% Over 25 Years

 Limitations

-Average portfolio size is smaller.
-19.8 stocks per period (vs 25+ for most other exchanges).
-Individual company effects matter more in a smaller portfolio.
+Small portfolio size.
+11.0 stocks on average (vs 23+ for most other exchanges).
+Individual company effects matter much more in a concentrated portfolio.
+This explains the higher volatility in year-by-year returns.

 No local mid-cap benchmark.
 The FTSE 100 is a large-cap index.
 A FTSE 250 or FTSE All-Share benchmark would be more appropriate for a portfolio that includes mid-caps.
 The excess might shrink against a broader UK index.